AFLplusplus/AFLplusplus/docs/important_changes.md

     All instrumentation source code is now in the `instrumentation/` folder.
   * The gcc_plugin was replaced with a new version submitted by AdaCore that supports more features.
 Thank you!
-  * qemu_mode got upgraded to QEMU 5.1, but to be able to build this a current ninja build tool version and python3 setuptools are required. qemu_mode also got new options like snapshotting, instrumenting specific shared libraries, etc. Additionally QEMU 5.1 supports more CPU targets so this is really worth it.
+  * QEMU mode got upgraded to QEMU 5.1, but to be able to build this a current ninja build tool version and python3 setuptools are required.
+QEMU mode also got new options like snapshotting, instrumenting specific shared libraries, etc. Additionally QEMU 5.1 supports more CPU targets so this is really worth it.